 "You don't leave this book the same way you came into it.
-And you don't leave easily: the traces it leaves are lasting, perhaps indelible." –Inma Monsó
+And you don't leave easily: the traces it leaves are lasting, perhaps indelible." –Imma Monsó

 "I welcome the first Catalan writer born in the 90's who deserves applause due to necessity, and not paternalism." –Vicenç Pagès Jordà, El Periódico